Aeleppert/programmingportfolio/index.md

 ### Calculator
-This is an OOP GUI built in the Processing environment.
+This is an OOP GUI built in the Processing environment written in Java.
 Made November 2020.

 Image of running Calculator: